ShrishailSGajbhar/shrishailsgajbhar.github.io/_posts/2021-02-02-[OpenCV]-OpenCV-Basic-Project-1.md

 Solution: The solution strategy is simple:
 1. Read the color image whose path is given as command line argument
 1. Convert this image to the grayscale
-1. Apply the Gaussian blur to this image
+1. Apply the Gaussian blur to grayscale image
 1. Find the Canny edge detected image using the output image of step 3.
 1. Use the binary image as input to function `cv2.findContours` to get the contours of the detected objects
 1. Print the total detected objects using the length of the contour related output variable of the `cv2.findContours` function.